Hymns to Mary

 Marian hymns are Christian songs focused on Mary, mother of Jesus.
-They are used in both devotional and liturgical services, particularly by the Roman Catholic, Eastern Orthodox, Oriental Orthodox, Anglican, and Lutheran churches.
-They are often used in the month of May devotions.
-Some have also been adopted as Christmas hymns.
-Marian hymns are not popular among some Protestants, as they see Marian veneration as idolatry.
-However, the practice is very common among Christians of Catholic traditions, and a key component of the Eastern Orthodox liturgy.
-There are many more hymns to Mary within the Eastern Orthodox yearly cycle of liturgy than in Roman Catholic liturgy.
+They are used in devotional and liturgical services, particularly by the Catholic, Eastern Orthodox, Oriental Orthodox, and Anglican churches.

+Some have been adopted as Christmas hymns.
+Marian hymns are not popular among Protestants who see Marian veneration as idolatry.

+The Eastern Orthodox yearly cycle of liturgy has more hymns to Mary than does the liturgy of Roman Catholicism, which often uses them in month-of-May devotions.